russmckendrick/records/content/albums/the-best-of-the-ink-spots-20-classic-tracks-1771691/index.md

 ---
 title: "The Ink Spots - The Best Of The Ink Spots (20 Classic Tracks)"
-album_artist: "The Ink Spots"
+artist: "The Ink Spots"
-album_title: "The Best Of The Ink Spots (20 Classic Tracks)"
+album_name: "The Best Of The Ink Spots (20 Classic Tracks)"
 date: 2020-08-02
 release_id: "1771691"
 slug: "the-best-of-the-ink-spots-20-classic-tracks-1771691"
+hideSummary: true
 cover:
     image: "the-best-of-the-ink-spots-20-classic-tracks-1771691.jpg"
+    alt: "The Best Of The Ink Spots (20 Classic Tracks) by The Ink Spots"
+    caption: "The Best Of The Ink Spots (20 Classic Tracks) by The Ink Spots"
-tags: ["Pop"]
+genres: ["Pop"]
-hideSummary: true
+styles: ["Vocal"]
 ---

 ## Tracklisting